Marc Esserman: Teaching and writing

 Esserman has given lectures and simuls in his specialty opening, the Smith–Morra Gambit, at various chess clubs.
 He is the author of the book Mayhem in the Morra!, published in 2012.

-He is an occasional contributor to Chess Life, and frequent contributor to the United States Chess League news blog.
+He is an occasional contributor to Chess Life, and was a frequent contributor to the United States Chess League news blog before it folded in 2016.

 Marc Esserman continues to teach on the streaming platform Twitch, where he gives lectures on various chess games and concepts.

 Other interests

 Esserman is an avid tennis player who has played in several professional tournaments.

 He is a frequent visitor to the Harvard Square chess scene.